 DTAC, or Total Access Communication Public Company Limited, is one of Thailand’s leading mobile network operators.
 It was founded in 1989 and is a subsidiary of the Telenor Group, a telecommunications company based in Norway.

 DTAC provides its customers a wide range of mobile communication services, including voice, data, and messaging services.
-The company operates on 2G, 3G, and 4G networks and is currently working on rolling out its 5G network in Thailand.
+The company operates on 4G networks and is currently working on rolling out its 5G network in Thailand.

 II.
 DTAC Mobile Operator Services